Assassination of John F. Kennedy: Dallas Police

-At the Dallas Police headquarters, officers interrogated Oswald about the shootings of Kennedy and Tippit; these intermittent interviews lasted for approximately 12 hours between 2:30 p.m. on November 22 and 11 a.m. on November 24.
+At the Dallas Police headquarters, officers interrogated Oswald about the shootings of Kennedy and Tippit; these intermittent interviews lasted for approximately 12 hours between 2:30 pm on November 22 and 11 am on November 24.
 Throughout, Oswald denied any involvement and resorted to statements that were found to be false.

 Captain J. W. Fritz of the Homicide and Robbery Bureau did most of the questioning and kept only rudimentary notes.
 Days later, Fritz wrote a report of the interrogation from notes he made afterwards.
 There were no stenographic or tape recordings.
 Representatives of other law enforcement agencies were also present, including the FBI and the Secret Service, and occasionally participated in the questioning.
 Several of the FBI agents who were present wrote contemporaneous reports of the interrogation.

 On the evening of November 22, Dallas Police performed paraffin tests on Oswald's hands and right cheek in an effort to establish whether or not he had recently fired a weapon.
 The results were positive for the hands and negative for the right cheek.
 Such tests were unreliable, and the Warren Commission did not rely on these results.

 The Dallas police forced Oswald to host a press conference after midnight on November 23, and, early in the investigation, made many leaks to the media.
 Their conduct angered Johnson, who instructed the FBI to tell them to "stop talking about the assassination".
 Dallas Police, after the FBI expressed concerns that someone might try to kill Oswald, assured federal authorities that they would provide him adequate protection.